a20351766/udo.1.4.0/docs/source/prereqs.rst

 Go Programming Language
 -----------------------

-Hyperledger Fabric uses the Go Programming Language for many of its components.
+Hyperledger UDO uses the Go Programming Language for many of its components.

   - `Go <https://golang.org/dl/>`__ version 1.11.x is required.